tvesalainen/lpg/README.md

 lpg
 ===

 Java Lookahead Parser Generator.
-Depends on: https://github.com/tvesalainen/bcc.git
+Generator produces LALR(k) parsers.
+Grammar rules are entered using annotations.
+Rule annotation can be attached to reducer method, which makes rule and it's action together.

+Lexical analyzer is based on regular expressions.
+These are also entered using annotations.

 LPG contains Lookahead Parser Generator code.
-It contains also annotation processor which actually generates the parser code.
+It contains also annotation processor which actually generates the parser code in javalpg.

-LPG also uses lpg.
-For this reason the API level library is: https://github.com/tvesalainen/javalpg.git.
-LPG contains parser interfaces and factories.
-Actual generated parsers are in javalpg.
-For example: Regex parser is created by using regex parser.